urbaee/Swipe-That-Face/readme.md

 # Swipe That Face! 🎭

 ## Overview
+Our final project is titled "Swipe That Face!"—an interactive facial expression filter developed in Python using the MediaPipe library.
+The primary objective of this project is to create an engaging experience centered around facial expression recognition.

-Swipe That Face! is an interactive face filter game that challenges users to mimic various facial expressions based on eye and mouth shapes.
-This engaging filter provides a fun and interactive way to test your facial expression mimicry skills.
+The filter challenges users to mimic a series of facial expressions represented by emojis, focusing primarily on eye and lip movements.
+Users progress through multiple challenge levels, each requiring them to replicate a different expression—such as smiling, surprise, sadness, and others.
+To move on to the next level, the user's facial expression must successfully match the one shown on the screen.

 ## Features
 - Multiple levels with unique facial expressions